 Undergraduate Certificate in Legal Nurse Consultant Paralegal

 The American Bar Association defines a paralegal as a person “who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”
-In this context, a legal nurse consultant (LNC) paralegal augments his or her substantive legal knowledge with specialized nursing education and experience.
-The LNC Paralegal Undergraduate Certificate is designed for registered nurses who hold an associate or baccalaureate degree in nursing from an accredited institution.
+In this context, a Legal Nurse Consultant Paralegal (LNC) augments their substantive legal knowledge with specialized nursing education and experience.
+The LNC Undergraduate Certificate is designed for registered nurses who hold an associate or baccalaureate degree in nursing from an accredited institution.
 The program provides students the same core legal education all paralegal students receive, along with specialized courses directed toward medical issues in the practice of law.
-It prepares students to work with lawyers providing medical expertise to law firms, health care institutions, insurance companies, government agencies and other organizations handling legal matters associated with health care; disabilities, physical or mental injury, or death; medical credentialing, licensing or privileges; workers’ compensation; or medical benefits.
+It prepares students to work with lawyers providing medical expertise to law firms, health care institutions, insurance companies, government agencies and other organizations that handle legal matters associated with health care (disabilities, physical or mental injury, or death); medical credentialing, licensing or privileges; workers’ compensation; or medical benefits.
 The program is approved by the American Bar Association.

 Students must have achieved a minimum GPA of 2.00 in their degree program or hold a 2.00 overall GPA at UAA to be admitted to the program as majors or pre-majors.